The-Garage-Tech-Team/AppPublishingGooglePlayDoc/README.md

 ```
 2. Then you can right-click on the package in your main/java folder and select Refactor > Rename.
 Select Refactor Package and type the new one you just used in applicationId.

-3. You'll need to re-sync Gradle and rebuild the project after this, of course. :)
+3. You'll need to re-sync Gradle and rebuild the project after this.

 ### Privacy Policy